Textualize/textual/docs/how-to/package-with-hatch.md

 The `-m` switch tells Python to import the module and run it.

-Although you can run your app this way (and it is fine for development), its not ideal for sharing.
+Although you can run your app this way (and it is fine for development), it's not ideal for sharing.
-It would be preferable to have a single command to launch the app, so the user can easily run it from the command line.
+It would be preferable to have a dedicated command to launch the app, so the user can easily run it from the command line.
 To do that, we will need to add an *entry point* to pyproject.toml

 ## Entry points